-NOTE: To ensure a safe and healthy environment for everyone, TNC Ohio events and field trips through June have been canceled, and the opening of the Dr. James K. Bissell Nature Center is delayed until summer.
+NOTE: To ensure a safe and healthy environment for everyone, TNC Ohio events and field trips through 2020 have been canceled, and the opening of the Dr. James K. Bissell Nature Center is delayed until 2021.
 Our preserves and trails remain open, but restrooms will not be available.
 We encourage everyone to follow current health and safety precautions.

 Grand River Conservation Campus

 The Grand River Conservation Campus has been shaped by the generations of people who have lived and worked here—from early settlers who farmed the land, to a private hunting retreat in the early 1900s, to a religious retreat for Jewish and, later, Christian communities.

 Today, as part of The Nature Conservancy’s Morgan Swamp Preserve, the Grand River Conservation Campus remains a place where people can enjoy nature through numerous passive recreation opportunities, all within a beautiful backdrop of unique habitats, rare plants and abundant wildlife.
 In fact, a hemlock yellow-birch forest community, one of the rarest swamp forest communities in Ohio, still thrives on the Campus grounds.